Vonter/india-timeuse-survey/README.md

 - Document sources for mapping codes to names
 - Document a data dictionary
-- Dataset with activitywise duration in minutes
-- Dataset with aggregation by demographic group
 - Add field for region code/name mapping

 ## Credits